 “It’s a joke.
 It drives me mad when I sit down to watch my cartoons each morning.
 You hear accents from everywhere and you actually get a surprise when you hear an English accent: that’s how bad it’s got.
 We’ve got some seriously impressive British characters not getting the chance to impress, simply because some flashy American shows up.
 It’s a disgrace,” said Merson.

-Most important and worrying, according to the former Walsall manager, is the lack of understanding foreign cartoons have about the British mindset and culture.
+Most worrying though, according to the former Walsall manager, is the lack of understanding foreign cartoons have about the British mindset and culture.

 “What have they achieved, these foreign cartoons?
 What do they know about British children?
-Magic Roundabout might be old, it might not have all the newest techniques, but it digs in and gets the job done.”
+Ivor the Engine might be old, it might not have all the newest techniques, but it digs in and gets the job done.”

 At press time, a defiant Merson admitted that while he will continue to watch eight hours of children’s television daily, he won’t be happy about it.